bwakedavis/bwakedavis.github.io/content/blog/typescript/index.markdown

 This creates a ```.js``` file in the same directory with the same name and writes the javascript code from our typescript file.

-You can use ```-w``` flag to watch the file during development so that you don't have to recompile the code everytime you save your code
+You can use ```-w``` flag to watch the file during development so that you don't have to recompile the code every time you save your code.

 ```bash
 tsc main.js -w